by Gerald B. Kara, M.D.

 Filled with enthusiasm and energy, Delafield and Rodgers returned to New York in 1818, and they promptly set about to survey the incidence of eye disease in the city population.
 This study, the first of its kind, was to ascertain the incidence in the various social and economic levels of the population and the care received thereof.
 The young investigators were dismayed to learn that the poor received little or no care; facilities either did not exist or were totally inadequate to handle the volume of indigent ophthalmic patients.
 The two existing hospitals, Bellevue and New York, were far too preoccupied with diseases presumably of a more serious nature than blindness.
 Only a life-and-death problem entitled the poor to hospital care.
 As a result, the loss of labor manpower due to eye disease was climbing alarmingly.
 Here, then, was a glaring shortage in the city's medical services.
 An institution devoted to competent eye care was desperately needed; the problem was to convince the city authorities and the medical profession of this need.
 Delafield and Rodgers realized that sympathy for their project was not forthcoming at this time.
 They determined to finance their charity personally, and the success of their venture would speak for itself.
 The two went into private practice for two years to build up a financial reserve and to establish a reputation in ophthalmology.

 On August 14, 1820, two years after the birth of their dream, Delafield and Rodgers founded the first Infirmary at 45 Chatham Street, now 83 Park Row (illustration, left).
 They rented for the purpose two small rooms on the second floor of an old building, located diagonally across from City Hall, then considered the central location in the city (illustration, below).
-Public notices were placed indicating that "the primary object in establishing the Infirmary was to contribute toward the relief of the poor who, by a diseased state of one of the most important organs of the human body, are deprived of the means of gaining a livelihood."2 All professional care and medicine were supplied free of charge.
+Public notices were placed indicating that "the primary object in establishing New York Eye and Ear Infirmary was to contribute toward the relief of the poor who, by a diseased state of one of the most important organs of the human body, are deprived of the means of gaining a livelihood."2 All professional care and medicine were supplied free of charge.
 Medical students from the College of Physicians and Surgeons served in rotation as volunteer apothecaries, and the landlord of the building assumed the duties of superintendent.
 There were facilities for outpatients only.
 The posted clinic hours were 12:00 to 1:00PM on Mondays, Wednesday s, and Fridays.
 Before the month was over, Delafield and Rodgers knew their venture was a success.
 The small Infirmary was besieged with patients.
 In the first seven months Delafield reported that 436 patients had been seen.2 In the same report he described 3 patients, born blind, who had had vision restored by surgery.
 These may well have been the first cases of congenital cataract successfully operated on in America.

 The young founders, who had been bearing the cost of their charity from the start, decided that, at this time, a public appeal was in order.
 On the advice of Wright Post, M.D., and Samuel Borrowe, M.D., 2 of the elder statesmen in the medical community who had guided the founders from the beginning, a public meeting was held at the City Hotel on March 9,1821 (photo, right).
 The chairman was Col. William Few, and the secretary was James Eastburn.
 In attendance were some of the most prominent citizens of the city, Philip Hone, Benjamin Strong, and David Hosack, M.D., to name only three of them.
 A brief background of these venerable gentlemen indicates the kind of support Delafield and Rodgers were able to muster for their young Infirmary.